Get a great result with neat ideas for an easier clean

-Granite needs some TLC to keep it looking glorious.
-Granite worktops (pictured) should be sealed when installed, but they should be re-sealed at least once a year thereafter with a Granite Worktop Sealer.
+Granite needs some help to keep it looking glorious.
+Granite worktops should be sealed when installed, but they should be re-sealed at least once a year after with a Granite Worktop Sealer.
 It makes sense to remember to carry out this task when spring cleaning.
-Every day grease and grime can then be tackled with an antibacterial spray cleaner.
+Everyday grease and grime can then be tackled with an antibacterial spray cleaner.

 Say goodbye to scale and scum

 Where there’s soap or water, there’s cleaning to be done.
-Scale and limestone can build up on appliances, sinks and taps as well as on showers and surrounding tiles.
+Scale and limestone can build up on appliances, sinks and taps, so look to shift it.

 To get your sparkle back in the bathroom, use a limescale remover on taps, bath tubs, toilets, shower walls and for descaling blocked shower heads.
 You may also find yourself faced with soap scum on shower screens so, once you’ve cleaned, why not introduce a shower squeegee?
 Quickly use it after every shower, and it will leave the glass streak-free and reduce cleaning time in the future.